 The four walls of your home are filled with daily activity and love, you are a passionate individual with goals trying to balance your career and a family.
-Your house may not look like a page from Better Home & Gardens magazine, but it should be a place you look forward to come home to.
+Your house may not look like a page from Better Home & Gardens magazine, but it should be a place you look forward to coming home to.
 Having less stuff means less time cleaning and more time doing the stuff you love.

 Here are 5 tips to help you clear the clutter and creating a happier home.